Fargo (TV series): Production

 Production on the third season began in January 2017 in Calgary, Alberta.
 Production on the fourth season was shut down in March 2020 due to the COVID-19 pandemic.
 The season was originally scheduled to premiere on April 19, 2020, before the shutdown.
-Filming resumed on the fourth season in late August 2020.
+Filming resumed on the fourth season in late August 2020, with the season premiering on September 27, 2020.

 In February 2022, FX renewed the series for a fifth season.
 Production for the fifth season began as early as October 2022 in Calgary, Alberta.
 Filming was reported in High River in December 2022, January 2023, and February 2023.
 Filming reportedly took place at Didsbury hospital in February, and filming moved to Beiseker on February 27.

+In 2025, while promoting the first season of his FX series Alien: Earth, Noah Hawley stated in an interview that he wanted to set and film the sixth season of Fargo in Texas, where he lives with his family.
+"I want to film it here.
+I want to do a Texas story.
+I want to work at home, man.
+I'll direct half of the episodes if I can do it at home."
+In 2026, executive producer Warren Littlefield revealed that – despite the series not yet officially being renewed – they hope to have an announcement confirming season six "soon".
+In the same interview, he revealed that both he and Hawley were still "committed" to the series, and that as long as there's demand for more, they'll continue making them.
+However, he was not "authorized to confirm or deny" whether or not the season would indeed be set and filmed in Texas.

 "This is a true story"

 As with the original film, each episode begins with the superimposed text:

 This is a true story.
 The events depicted took place in [location] in [year].
 At the request of the survivors, the names have been changed.
 Out of respect for the dead, the rest has been told exactly as it occurred.

 As with the film, this claim is untrue.
 Showrunner Noah Hawley continued to use the Coens' device, saying it allowed him to "tell a story in a new way".
 Hawley has played with the realism of the story further; responding to queries about Charlie Gerhardt, a character from season 2, he stated "If he's out there, I'd like to get a letter from him someday, telling me how he turned out."

 At the 2017 ATX Television Festival in Austin, Texas, Hawley further discussed the "true story" series tag: "So what does that even mean—the words 'true story'?" he said.
 "I really wanted to deconstruct that this year."
 He recalled one of the lines spoken by Sy Feltz, Michael Stuhlbarg's character: The world is wrong—it looks like my world but everything is different.'
 That's what we're exploring this year."